 MMR accredited pharmacists

 Click here to view a list of pharmacists who currently hold SHPA accreditation for medication management reviews and who have agreed to have their contact details available on the SHPA website.

-Within Australia, SHPA has the sole rights to offer the CGP credential as a professional recognition certification for pharmacists.
+Within Australia, SHPA has the sole rights to offer the BCGP credential as a professional recognition certification for pharmacists.

-- Read the SHPA fact sheets Accreditation System for Medication Management Reviews and Certified Geriatric Pharmacist (CGP) Credential
+- Read the SHPA fact sheets Accreditation System for Medication Management Reviews and Board Certified Geriatric Pharmacist (BCGP) Credential